 I work on privacy research projects for the iOS platform in my free time.
 Those projects are in no way affiliated with my work or my employer.

-My privacy research posts and tweets had more than 10,000,000 impressions within just a few weeks.
+My privacy research posts and tweets had more than 25,000,000 impressions.
 The goal is to raise awareness of what technology can do, and educate on how you, as a user, can protect yourself.

-Feel free to write about any of the topics below, make sure to read the original blog post linked, and feel free to use any of the images and videos provided on krausefx.com, as long as you reference the original blog post, including my name.
+If you write a story about any of those posts, make sure to read the original blog post linked, and feel free to use any of the images and videos provided on krausefx.com, as long as you reference the original blog post, including my name.

 Every iOS app you ever gave permission to use your camera can record you any time it runs - without notice